 She is also involved in T21 - the Tasmanian Visitor Economy Strategy - which you can find at www.t21.net.au

 Rita says she's fortunate to be working in such a positive industry.
 Visitors love Tasmania and the people who work in the industry are passionate about what they deliver.

 Treasurer: Kerry Scambler

-Kerry has a diverse background and experience.
+Kerry has a diverse background and wide range of experience.
 Originally a Launnie girl, she spent five years working in Melbourne and Sydney before returning home and settling in the community of South Arm, south of Hobart.
+Her experience includes:

-- Five years with her own business, The KS Principle, working with generally smaller tourism operators on marketing, writing, online presence and general consultation.
-She has also worked with the team at Arm End multi use recreation reserve in a diverse role as construction of the walking trails and world-class links golf course begins.
+- Eight years with her own business, The KS Principle, working generally with smaller tourism operators on content curating, writing , online presence and general consultation.
+She also worked with the team at Arm End multi use recreation reserve in a diverse role in preparation for the construction of walking trails and world-class golf course.